How does approved time off work?

 2. Proof that you've been added to the schedule for days that were previously approved for time off.

-Please reach out to your Care Team via Inbox to get this process started.
+Please reach out to your Care Team by sending a message through Inbox to get this process started.

 What about paid time off (PTO)?